nikbearbrown/Wilkes/README.md

 # Wilkes
 Wilkes: AI Storytelling for Nonprofits
+*witness the truth, write it plainly, let the story do the work.*

 *Humanitarians AI is a registered 501(c)(3).
 Contributions are tax-deductible to the extent permitted by law.*